ocsigen/ocsigen.github.io/_drafts/react-example-todomvc.md

       | _ -> "visibility: visible;"
 {% endhighlight %}

 As you can see, this function takes a model `m` as its argument.
-In fact, thanks to React.S.map, it takes the signal value as its argument.
+In fact, thanks to `React.S.map`, it takes the signal value as its argument.
 And then the function returns the right style regarding if the tasks list is empty or not.

-The second argument to React.S.map is the value named `r`.
-Remember when we created the reactive signal with React.S.create?
+The second argument to `React.S.map` is the value named `r`.
+Remember when we created the reactive signal with `React.S.create`?
 This `r` is simply the first returned value, the primitive signal.

-So each time the signal value will be updated by the controller, the css_visibility function will be automatically called with the new signal value (a new model) as its argument and the style attribute will be automatically modified.
+So each time the signal value will be updated by the controller, the `css_visibility` function will be automatically called with the new signal value (a new model) as its argument and the style attribute will be automatically modified.

 ### Reactive list